Used CNC Lathe

 Standard nomenclature for CNC machining refers to the direction of motion that a workpiece can be machined from.
 X, Y, and Z are linear axes with the Z-axis aligned with the spindle of the machine which holds the workpiece.
 A, B and C are rotary axes around X, Y and Z respectively.
-U, V, and W may be used to refer to parallel linear axes along X, Y and Z. Some of the most common brands of CNC lathes are Haas lathes, Mori seiki, and Mazak lathes.
+U, V, and W may be used to refer to parallel linear axes along X, Y and Z. Some of the most common brands are Haas lathes, Mori seiki, and Mazak lathes.

 2 Axis Lathes

 A standard 2-axis CNC lathe has X and Z axes.
 Bar stock is either fed or inserted into the Z-axis through the collet and a tool cuts as the stock rotates.
 This is used for round parts.

 3 Axis Lathes and CNC Turning Centers

 When a third axis (Y) is added perpendicular to X and Z, curves can be machined.
 These are driven by ball screw actuators.
 The Y-axis slides on linear guides or box ways.
 Many manufacturers have added other ways to move the tools, evolving the 3-axis machine into turning centers to be more descriptive.
 The line between 3-axis and 4-axis turning can be blurred as manufacturers add features to a 3-axis that allow for more machining angles but may not provide a full range of motion in the 4th axis.